marcora/m8c-gamepi43/README.md

 ## Setup GamePi43 to auto-login and launch `m8c` with the MatchBox window manager

-Start `m8c`, it should automatically detect your Teensy:
+Login again and start `m8c`, it should automatically detect your Teensy:

 ```sh
 m8c